wemiibidun/jammming/README.md

 ## Introduction
-The aim of this project is create a simple weather app by using GraphQL API (GraphQL APIs get all the data your app needs in a single request through the use of queries).
+The aim of this project is create a a React app that queries the spotify API.
+The app is a custom playlist that combines multiple components, interactive search functionality, and requests to the Spotify API

 #### Available Scripts